Movement for the People and the State: Formation

-Shortly after the registration, NPZD held rallies under the slogan "We Won't Give Serbia Up" in April and May 2025 in Belgrade and Niš.
-A rally promoting the movement was supposed to be held on 28 June (Vidovdan), however, it never occurred.
-By this point, Bojan Klačar of CeSID suggest that the movement could be observed "as a synonym of the governing party" (sinonim za vladajuću stranku) but also as a new political entity.
+Shortly after being registered, NPZD held rallies in April and May 2025, in Belgrade and Niš using the slogan "We Won't Give Serbia Up".
+A rally promoting the movement was intended to be held on 28 June but this never occurred.
+By this point, Bojan Klačar of CeSID said the movement could be observed "as a synonym of the governing party" (Note: sinonim za vladajuću stranku) and as a new political entity.
 In September 2025, NPZD opened its first office in Niš.
-In the same month, in an interview with Insajder, minister Demo Beriša suggested that NPZD could participate in the next Serbian parliamentary election.
+In the same month, in an interview with Insajder, Minister Demo Beriša said NPZD could participate in the next Serbian parliamentary election.